 - The costs of glasses, dentures, or orthodontic appliances.

-- Expenses incurred due to medical needs, such as parking fees paid at the doctor’s office.
+- Expenses incurred because of medical needs, such as parking fees paid at the doctor’s office.

 - Health insurance premiums.